 - ½ teaspoon pure vanilla extract

-- Preheat oven to 325°F (see notes for no-bake option).
-Combine graham cracker crumbs, brown sugar and salt.
+- Preheat oven to 325°F. Combine graham cracker crumbs, brown sugar and salt.
 Add melted butter and stir until well combined.
-Dump the crumbs into a 9 or 9 ½ inch pie plate.
+Dump the crumbs into a 9 or 9 ½ inch pie plate that is 2-inches high (not springform).
 Firmly press the crumbs into the bottom and up the sides of the pie plate.
 Use the bottom of a glass or measuring cup to pack it in.

 Bake the crust for 8-10 minutes, until golden brown and fragrant.
 Cool to room temperature.

 Nutritional Information is an estimate based on third-party calculations and may vary based on products used and serving sizes.